-In principle, given the use of embedded posts acting like pile foundations (supra), the longitudinal linkage would have been sufficient for the carrying of this type of roof, rendering the use of transversal linkage in the form of a series of crossbeams acting as cross-bracing essentially redundant (see Appendix 1: A.2, B.2.1-Danubian Neolithic houses).
-Besides, a series of crossbeams would have provided extra help only if they were attached to the centre posts; but then, lashings would not have been so good to this effect, while, on the other hand, carved joints14 would have weakened the centre posts - since 'to cut a joint inevitably creates a weakness' - and would have created a load.
-15 In fact, the evidence suggests that the use of such a series of crossbeams is unlikely, since in no case is it possible to include all three interior posts arranged transversely (i.e. a centre post and two wall posts on either side) in an imaginary line with a thickness equal to 0.22 m (based on the average diameter of the centre posts and the average width of the wall- and veranda posts - Table A3:1), which would be that of a potential crossbeam attached to a centre post and sitting, along the rafters, on the plates running on top of the wall posts (cf. Appendix 1: B.2.1-Danubian Neolithic houses).
-16
+In principle, given the use of embedded posts acting like pile foundations (supra), the longitudinal linkage would have been sufficient for the carrying of this type of roof.
+Indeed, the longitudinal linkage would have rendered the use of transversal linkage in the form of a series of cross-bracing crossbeams essentially redundant (see Appendix 1: A.2, B.2.1-Danubian Neolithic houses).
+Besides, the use of such crossbeams would have also required their attachment to the centre posts; in this instance, however, lashings would not have been as effective; alternatively, if carved joints15 were used, these would have weakened the centre posts and would have created a load.16 In fact, the evidence suggests that the use of such a series of crossbeams is unlikely, since in no case is it possible to include all three interior posts arranged transversely (i.e. a centre post and two wall posts on either side) in an imaginary line with a thickness equal to 0.22 m, i.e. that of a potential crossbeam (see Appendix 3: III) attached to a centre post and sitting, along the rafters, on the plates of the wall posts (cf. Appendix 1: B.2.1-Danubian Neolithic houses).17

 There are, however, three areas where crossbeams would have been necessary and, at the same time, sufficient to brace the entire structure.
-The first two areas are those of the partition walls between ER-CR and CR-AR, where the intermediate (ridge-supporting) centre post had to be banned due to the presence of a doorway and replaced by a 'king post', i.e. a shorter vertical post supporting the ridge at a higher level, namely within the roof space, and standing upon the midpoint of a crossbeam (Fig. 4: 'king posts' K1 and K2); the crossbeams in these areas would have been carried at either end by the plates above the wall posts (Figs 8, 9).
+The first two areas are those of the partition walls between ER-CR and CR-AR, where the intermediate (ridge-supporting) centre post had to be banned due to the presence of a doorway and replaced by a 'king post', i.e. a shorter vertical post supporting the ridge at a higher level, namely within the roof space, and standing upon the midpoint of a crossbeam (Fig. 4: 'king posts' K1 and K2).
+The crossbeams in these areas would have been carried at either end by the plates above the wall posts (Figs 8, 9).
 The squared timber jambs of the doors in the partition walls between ER-CR and CR-AR could have extended to the underside of the crossbeams reconstructed in these areas, since in frame construction, openings such as windows and doors are commonly incorporated into the entire structure, being useful for filling-in the frame with materials (Appendix 1: A.2).